What is the best way to clean upholstery yourself?

 I wanted to know if anyone has cleaned a "professional clean only" piece of furniture.
 I have a recliner that needs to be cleaned.
 I'm tempted to use our Bissel power steamer's upholstery attachment with either water or a water and vinegar solution.
-Any suggestions?
+Any suggestions for DIY upholstery cleaning?

 Areas of Concern When Cleaning Upholstery

 As someone who used to clean upholstery for a living, let me offer some advice.
 If you decide to clean your recliner yourself, first keep in mind that you do not want to get the fabric too wet.
 Although it may seem that more water will allow you to remove more stains, the moisture is in fact your fabric's worst enemy.

 Try to presoak the stains with a fabric cleaner (as mild as possible) before actually putting any water on the fabric.
 Then, when extracting the water, be sure to get as much out of the chair as possible.
 Also, avoid getting any metal portion of the chair (including pillow zippers) wet, as they will rust.
 The other most important thing to consider is what kind of fabric your chair is made of.